13 Safety Tips For Floods

 Clean Out Saturated Items Completely

 If cans of food got wet in the flood, their surfaces may be covered with mud or otherwise contaminated.
 Thoroughly wash food containers, utensils, and personal items before using.
+Mold is going to be an issue after the water recedes, remove all materials susceptible to mold growth as soon as possible.
+Clean inside household item surfaces with a mild bleach solution (10%) if non-removable.

 Don’t use appliances or motors that have gotten wet unless they have completely dried.
 You might have to take some apart to clean debris out of them.